 Neo4j-helm allows users to deploy multi-node Neo4j Enterprise Causal Clusters to Kubernetes instances, with configuration options for the most common scenarios.
-It represents a very rapid way to get started running the world leading native graph database on top of Kubernetes.
+It represents a rapid way to get started running the world leading native graph database on top of Kubernetes.

 |In addition to the information in this user guide, a set of slides is available on the deployment architecture and chart structure of this repository.
 Neo4j Helm Chart Structure|